yochaigal/cairn/resources/monsters/bugbear.md

 8 HP, 1 Armor, 14 STR, 12 DEX, 11 WIL, club (d8)

 - Large, goblin-like creatures covered in fur.
-- Prefers stealth and trickery to gain an advantage.
+- Prefer stealth and trickery to gain an advantage.
 - Often command parties of like creatures (typically goblins).